mmeendez8/Pegasas/README.md

 `python run_demo.py`

+# Report
+An explanation of the research and the experiments carried out can be observed in report.pdf file.
+Unfortunately the data used in this project is private.

+# Authors
-> I have developed this demo together with Leonardo Vilela Teixeira at Purdue University
+This demo has been developed by Leonardo Vilela Teixeira and Miguel Mendez Perez at Purdue University